kxue43/misc-technical-notes/fedora39_post_install.rst

 ----------------------

 If Fedora 39 was installed after Debian 12, Fedora's bootloader lists Debian, but not the other way around.
-To add Fedora to Debian's bootloader, do the following on Debian.
+To add Fedora to Debian's bootloader, do the following **on Debian**.

 * Edit :file:`/etc/default/grub`.
 Uncomment the line with the following content::